 • headache.

-Scarlet fever is necessarily accompanied by angina - an acute inflammation of the tonsils.
-Angina with scarlet fever is difficult.
-Sore throat, perspiration, coughing accompany inflammation of the tonsils.
+Scarlet fever is necessarily accompanied by tonsillitis - acute inflammation of the tonsils.
+Sore throat with scarlet fever is severe.
+Sore throat, sore throat, and cough accompany inflammation of the tonsils.
 The pharynx becomes bright red.

 Scarlet fever is accompanied by a rash in the form of small dots.
 If you press on the rash, it becomes much clearer.
-When pressed harder, a golden yellow skin tone is visible.
-The rash appears in the early days of the illness.
-The main places of appearance of the rash are the cheeks, groin, sides of the torso, as well as the folds of the limbs, armpits.
-Significant in scarlet fever is the presence of a pale triangle without a rash in the area of the nose and lips.
+When pressed harder, a golden-yellow tint to the skin is visible.
+The rash appears in the first days of the disease.
+The main places where the rash appears are the cheeks, groin, sides of the body, as well as the bends of the limbs and armpits.
+Indicative of scarlet fever is the presence of a pale triangle without a rash in the area of the nose and lips.

-• The rash begins to disappear after 3-7 days without any traces of pigmentation.
+• The rash begins to disappear after 3-7 days without traces of pigmentation.

-• At 2-4, the tongue acquires a bright crimson color and becomes pronounced granular.
-A bright blush on the cheeks is also pronounced.
+• At 2-4, the tongue acquires a bright crimson color and becomes distinctly grainy.
+There is also a bright blush on the cheeks.

-At the final stage of the disease, active peeling of the skin occurs in the area of the palms and feet, then passes to the trunk, neck, ears.
+At the final stage of the disease, active peeling of the skin occurs in the area of the palms and feet, then moves to the torso, neck, and ears.

-A close relative of scarlet fever is angina, which can also cause a rash.
+A close relative of scarlet fever is tonsillitis, which can also cause a rash.

 Treatment of scarlet fever requires a systematic and serious approach, since the disease can cause significant complications.
-In the treatment of scarlet fever, antibiotics (penicillin and its derivatives) are used for a period of 7-10 days.
-Vitamins of group B and C are also prescribed.
+When treating scarlet fever, antibiotics (penicillin and its derivatives) are used for a period of 7-10 days.
+Vitamins B and C are also prescribed.
 Additional treatment of individual symptoms is carried out.
 In case of severe intoxication, glucose and hemodez are prescribed intravenously.
-In case of illness, strict adherence to bed rest, abundant drinking is shown.
+In case of illness, strict adherence to bed rest and drinking plenty of fluids are indicated.

-Re-infection with scarlet fever occurs very rarely (in 2-4% of cases) and is due to the fact that when using antibiotics, the body may not have time to develop antibodies to scarlet fever toxins.
+Recurrent scarlet fever occurs very rarely (in 2-4% of cases) and is due to the fact that when antibiotics are used, the body may not have time to produce antibodies to scarlet fever toxins.

 Rubella

 Cough and rash are symptoms of rubella, another infectious disease.
-Rubella is a viral disease that has a fairly long incubation period (15-24 days).
-In children, the course is quite easy, but it is very dangerous for pregnant women, especially at the beginning of pregnancy.
-After suffering rubella, the fetus has malformations of the heart, eyes, congenital deafness.
-Girls who have not had rubella should be vaccinated during adolescence.
+Rubella is a viral disease with a fairly long incubation period (15-24 days).
+In children it is quite mild, but it is very dangerous for pregnant women, especially at the beginning of pregnancy.
+After suffering from rubella, the fetus has developmental defects of the heart, eyes, and congenital deafness.
+Girls who have not had rubella should be vaccinated in adolescence.

 The onset of the disease is accompanied by: